marydhevanayagam/hackbio-cancer-internship/README.md

 ## 1. **[Stage 0 Task](https://github.com/marydhevanayagam/hackbio-cancer-internship/blob/main/stage-zero-task.md)**

-* A short essay on ‘Cancer Transcriptomics’ and its importance in the field of biomarker discovery as it relates to cancer.
+* A short essay on ‘Cancer Transcriptomics’ and its importance in the field of biomarker discovery relating to cancer.

 ## 2. **[Stage 1 Task](https://github.com/marydhevanayagam/hackbio-cancer-internship/blob/main/stage-one-task.md)**